shafarizkyf/toko-scrape/README.md

 ## Disclaimer

 Please note that the DOM structure of these marketplaces changes frequently.
 If the script stops working, selectors may need to be updated.
 This tool is for educational purposes only.

+**Important:**
+- This tool is **not affiliated with Tokopedia or Shopee**.
+- This extension **does not bypass authentication, paywalls, or private APIs**.
+It only collects data visible on the public page.
+- **Data Privacy**: All processing is done locally on your device.
+No personal data is collected or transmitted to external servers.